whowell1/whowell1github.io/content/en/blog/cyber_deception.md

 ### Analogy: Build Many Castles

 Deception takes a different approach: **You build multiple castles that all look equally defended.
-Only you know where the king actually is.**
+Only you know where the king actually is**

 When an attacker gets into your environment:
 - The noise they generate touching decoys becomes your alert; they reveal themselves by interacting with things they shouldn't